 It's been a busy year and a half since I last posted.
 If you've followed me on Facebook, you're probably more up to date on his antics, since it's quicker to post a note and a pic there than on here.
 Mick's teeth never got any better, but they never got much worse.
 We never did need to have any of those pesky molars removed, thank gawd.
 Mick's seventh birthday came and went (and more recently, his eighth), and I meant to sit down and write a blog post about both, but there never seemed to be the time.

 Around Thanksgiving 2014, Mick became very ill very fast, and my holiday season was spent running him back and forth to the vet's to try to figure out what was wrong.
 Turned out it was a three-fold operation; x-rays revealed near-crippling arthritis (so bad that his vet was amazed that he was still able to hop), bloodwork revealed liver disease (most likely caused by the inflammation brought on by the arthritis), and an ultrasound revealed a thickening in his stomach lining that might or might not have been a tumor.
-He was put on pain meds for the arthritis, stomach meds for any irritation caused by the arthritis, and sub-q fluids every other day.
+He was put on pain meds for the arthritis, stomach meds for any irritation caused by the pain meds, and sub-q fluids every other day.
 I learned how to do sub-q, and my kitchen table became Mick's medicine cabinet.
 It paid off, though; before long, he was bopping about as if nothing had happened; a little slower bop than before, but still bopping about.

 Mornings became post-meds snuggles: